 The idea, however, was natural, and had points to recommend it.
 Mr. MENZIES mentioned it to a Mr. EDWARD MULLINS, of Great James-street, Bedford-row, a pushing solicitor, who was to get together influential supporters.
-Mr. Edward MOXHAY was induced to believe that he could convert his unappropriated Hall of Commerce to banking purposes, and he for a time joined the party.
-But painful is the story of men who were drawn into the scheme, and who backed out of it, some after the first inquiry, not deigning even to send an announcement of their withdrawa!.
-Mr. MOXHAY was amongst the temporary supporters; Mr. JOSEPH HORNBY, of Liverpool, was director of the British Bank for a short time; Mr. GEORGE OBAWSHAY, the eminent ironmaster, listened to a conversation; Sir ROBERT CARDEN received a deputation; but these, and other men of substance, figured on the scene only for a very brief period.
+Mr. EDWARD MOXHAY was induced to believe that he could convert his unappropriated Hall of Commerce to banking purposes, and he for a time joined the party.
+But painful is the story of men who were drawn into the scheme, and who backed out of it, some after the first inquiry, not deigning even to send an announcement of their withdrawal.
+Mr. Moxhay was amongst the temporary supporters; Mr. JOSEPH Hornby, of Liverpool, was director of the British Bank for a short time; Mr. George CRAWSHAY, the eminent ironmaster, listened to a conversation; Sir Robert Carden received a deputation; but these, and other men of substance, figured on the scene only for a very brief period.
 We may, in some instances, guess at the reason of this taciturn coolness.

 One of those who was thought a 'catch' for the project was Mr. JOHN MACGREGOR, M.P. for the City of Glasgow, formerly connected with the Board of Trade, a great authority in economy, commerce, currency, and such practical wisdom.
-He was able to talk with rhetorical force on the merits of also with a per-centage on the profits of the "the seestum;" for Mr. MACGREGOR has the bank.
-But he had got something else out of advantage of a strong Scotch accent, which imparts emphasis and a certain dignified homeliness to the expression of practical sentiments.
-Mr. MACGREGOR had no property qualification for a seat as director; but a gentleman who joined the enterprise offered to qualify him.
-At one of the meetings of the Banking Company, a Liverpool paper was produced containing the report of a great Protection Meeting, at which a lead. | counted at the bank, and employed, as far as ing speaker stated that the Honourable Member for Glasgow had been connected with a firm which failed in business at Liverpool, and that the creditors had been offered a composition of something like $7\frac{1}{2}d$. in the pound.
-Even the gentleman who would have qualified the defaulting M.P. himself, ultitest of his fitness to be a director!
+He was able to talk with rhetorical force on the merits of " the seestum;" for Mr. MACGREGOR has the advantage of a strong Scotch accent, which the establishment.
+As soon as he was imparts emphasis and a certain dignified homeliness to the expression of practical sentiments.
+Mr. MacGregor had no property agent, began to press for payment of a large qualification for a seat as director; but a debt, contracted in the shape of a greatly gentleman who joined the enterprise offered overdrawn cash credit.
+To Sir James Matto qualify him.
+At one of the meetings of THESON he owed 5000l. for rents collected on the Banking Company, a Liverpool paper that gentleman's account, and not paid in. was produced containing the report of a great Protection Meeting, at which a leading speaker stated that the Honourable they couldgo, to meet the Manager's liabilities.
+Member for Glasgow had been connected It is supposed that Mr. Cameron was partwith a firm which failed in business at Liver- ner in the speculative operations of a builder pool, and that the creditors had been offered who had a discount at the bank of 10,000%. a composition of something like 7/2d. in the pound.
+Even the gentleman who would have qualified the defaulting M.P. himself, ultirevenue appears to be to get up a bank; and mately failed, and the chairman of the embryo bank was among the last to receive that test of his fitness to be a director!
 It seems to have been got up amongst the other directors, in order to prevent the injurious effect of a report that the Chairman of the scheme had retired for want of means.